rickwassing/cicada-develop/docs/analysis-relative-events.rst

     :width: 441px
     :align: center

-    In case you specified a new Event label that already exists, a question dialogue will ask you to confirm that you want to add the new events to the existing set.
+    In case you specified an Event label that already exists, a question dialogue will ask you to confirm that you want to add the new events to the existing set.

 .. figure:: images/analysis-relative-events-2.png
     :width: 677px